Cultural and Culinary Events

-Her passion for culture and cuisine rose from her childhood in Guatemala, where her close relationship with her maternal grandmother taught her simple and healthy artisan cooking using local natural and unprocessed ingredients.
+Her passion for culture and cuisine rose from her childhood in Guatemala, where her close relationship with her maternal grandmother taught her entrepreneurial lessons and simple and healthy artisan cooking using local natural and unprocessed ingredients.
 Amalia’s style is fresh, practical, healthy, and gourmet, blending pre-Columbian, traditional, and classic French techniques with her Latin roots.

 While growing up, Amalia experienced regenerative agriculture and sustainable farming firsthand at her great-grandfather’s coffee plantation and dairy farm in eastern Guatemala without realizing their value.
 It was common practice.
 Her great-grandmother and grandmother grew fruits, vegetables, and herbs in their backyards that became part of daily meals.
 Naturally, as an adult, she is drawn to healthful environments and simple natural foods for health and wellness.

 Amalia allows others to experience the Latin culture through her blend of recipes and cultural insight.
-Her cookbooks use healthful and classic homestyle cooking as well as inspiration from her cultural culinary exploration on all seven continents.
+Her cookbooks use healthful and classic homestyle cooking as well as inspiration from her cultural culinary exploration in 80+ countries on all seven continents.

 Amalia’s Values and Mission

 Amalia’s work in the culinary and culture space fosters DEI&B (diversity, equity, inclusion, and belonging) with food as the common denominator.
 As a triple minority immigrant living in the United States, she has strived to overcome gender challenges and ethnicity and cultural misunderstanding socially and in business.
 In response, she earned her bachelor’s, master’s, and Le Cordon Bleu degrees while working full time.
 Her mission and vision for Amalia LLC (dba Amalia Latin Gourmet) were born to address these experiences.

-As a WBENC, nationally-certified, woman-owned business enterprise, Amalia’s mission aims to help individuals and organizations of all sizes understand the Latin American culture.
-Her work bridges the gap and develops a broader understanding and appreciation of Latin cultural nuances as a sought-after inspirational speaker, bilingual brand ambassador, culinary consultant, and gourmet-experiences chef.
+As a WBENC, nationally-certified, woman-owned business enterprise, Amalia’s mission aims to help individuals and organizations of all sizes understand Latin American culture by bridging the awareness gap and developing a broader understanding and appreciation of cultural nuances as a sought-after inspirational speaker, bilingual brand ambassador, culinary consultant, and gourmet-experiences chef.